 Family and friends.
 Jeff Schaller, you have been very encouraging.

-What would you like your daughter to remember about you?
+What would you like your daughter to

 That I love her.
 Some people say, “Maybe you should just go on sabbatical?”
 But, I would much rather have her see her mother working very hard and struggling financially while pursuing something she loves.